One for the Money

 "What's the problem, Rogue Lead?"

-"The Interdictor's gravity-well projectors are disrupting out long-range scanners."
+"The Interdictor's gravity-well projectors are disrupting our long-range

-The ring suddenly pulsed, and a small datapad fell out of the ring, materializing out of thin air.
+materializing out of thin air.
 Killian picked up the datapad, and

 "From 9-LOM, with love."